holguinj/docs-git-workflow/workflow.markdown

 These settings change some potentially annoying behavior of `git pull` in two important ways:

   1. `git pull` will not merge unless it can fast forward, i.e., unless there are no local changes that haven't been published.
-  2. If there are local changes, it will try to rebase them to keep the history nice and neat.
+  2. If there are local changes, it will try to [rebase](http://git-scm.com/book/ch3-6.html) them to keep the history nice and neat.
+  3. If you have local changes that conflict with the master branch, you'll have to resolve those [merge conflicts](#merge-conflicts)

 Neither of these settings will necessarily prevent merge conflicts, which this document covers in a later section.